phantomx999/Program-Design/HW/HW04/README.md

 - **Naming**: Use informative names for your tests.
 These appear in the test report and will help the user to identify which test/method is failing.

-- **Comments**: If you have multiple assertions in a single test, then add comments to the assertions/expect fail using `<<` after the comparison.
+- **Messages**: If you have multiple assertions in a single test, then add messages to the assertions/expect fail using `<<` after the comparison.

 - **Scope**:  Each test should only test a single method/function.
 Furthermore, if there is a lot of functionality within that function, it might be appropriate to separate into different tests.